 Strategy One: Clinical Governance and Quality Improvement Systems to Support Partnering with Consumers

-Strategy Two: Partnering with Consumers in their own care
+Strategy Two: Partnering with PATIENTS/CONSUMERS in their own care

 Strategy Three: Health Literacy